John Williams Calkin: Biography

 From Los Alamos, Calkin went in 1946 as a Guggenheim Fellow to the California Institute of Technology.
-He later taught at the Rice Institute (renamed Rice University in 1960), before he returned in 1949 to Los Alamos Scientific Laboratory as a member of the theoretical division.
+He later taught at the Rice Institute (renamed Rice University in 1960), before returning in 1949 to Los Alamos Scientific Laboratory as a member of the theoretical division.
 There he worked on the development of the H-bomb.

 Upon his death he was survived by his widow, Emilienne Calkin (1922–2000), and his son, Brant Calkin (born 1934), from a previous marriage (to Eileen Calkin).
-Brant Calkin is an environmental activist in New Mexico and Utah and former president of the Sierra Club.
+Brant Calkin is an environmental activist in New Mexico and Utah and a former president of the Sierra Club.